Updated: June 22, 2021

 It is, however, the time when you don’t need to work anymore, but still choose to work because it gives you purpose and self-fulfillment.

 Did you get that?
 Read it again if you didn’t.

 Think about this…

-Despite being the richest man in the world, Bill Gates still works as technology advisor for Microsoft.
+Despite being the richest man in the world, Bill Gates still works as a technology advisor for Microsoft.

-At age 56 with $520 million net worth, Madonna is still releasing music and doing concert tours.
+At age 56 with a $520 million net worth, Madonna is still releasing music and doing concert tours.